About the Lab

 Megan was project manager for the Climate Impact Lab in 2016.
 She received her Masters in Public Policy at the Goldman School of Public Policy at UC Berkeley.
 Previously, Megan was the Assistant Director of Global and Executive Programs at the Goldman School where she developed leadership and management programs for governments and institutions from around the world.
 Megan earned a BA in Political Science from the University of California, Berkeley.

-Terin Mayer is a project manager for the Climate Impact Lab and a Masters candidate at the Goldman School of Public Policy at UC Berkeley.
-Before graduate school, he worked with community-based nonprofits and labor unions in Minnesota to build organizational capacity, drive civic engagement and foster grassroots participation in state budgeting and workplace policy making.
+Terin Mayer was project manager for the Climate Impact Lab.
+He received his Masters in Public Policy at the Goldman School of Public Policy at UC Berkeley in 2018.
+Before graduate school, Terin worked with community-based nonprofits and labor unions in Minnesota to build organizational capacity, drive civic engagement and foster grassroots participation in state budgeting and workplace policy making.
 Terin received his bachelor’s degree in Philosophy (magna cum laude) from Carleton College.
 He spent ten years of his childhood in Bolivia, Spain, and Chile with his sister and parents, an elementary school educator and a US Air Force officer.

 Kelly McCusker is a Climate Scientist at Rhodium Group lending climate science expertise to a range of projects and software development support to the Climate Impact Lab.
 Previously, Kelly was a Postdoctoral Fellow and Research Associate at the University of Washington and the University of Victoria in British Columbia, Canada where she studied the role of the changing Arctic sea ice cover on global circulation, weather, and climate using a hierarchy of numerical global climate models.
 She received a Bachelor’s in Mathematics from Providence College and a Ph.D. in Atmospheric Sciences with a concentration in Climate Science from the University of Washington, and in between worked as a software developer in defense, finance, and astrophysics.